 It's important to recycle water where we can, but is dehumidifier water good for plants, and is it a viable way to be more sustainable at home?
 That's the question we'll be delving into in a bid to reduce our clean-water usage.
-To check out these valuable air quality appliances, head to our dehumidifiers on sale page for more.
+To check out these valuable air quality appliances, head to our guide on the best dehumidifiers for more.

 According to statistics from the US Environmental Protection Agency, the average American family uses more than 300 gallons of water at home per day.
 This is equivalent to taking seven baths.
 With the temperatures dropping and the increase in humidity levels in our homes, is it possible that some dehumidifiers could collect water that's safe and clean enough to reuse around our home?